Swedish Day UK 2012

 By 12.00am nearly 200 vehicles had received their

-in an arc formation as we did last year which again turned out looking very
+formation as we did last year which again turned out

-have photo shoots with like models if you wanted.
-I
+the day to have photo shoots with like models if you

-want to thank Lyde Road Scouts at this moment for
+wanted.
+I want to thank Lyde Road Scouts at this

 By the end of the day we had had a total of 190